cloudflare/workers-sdk/.changeset/nasty-monkeys-heal.md

 ---

 - Fix workflows binding to create a workflow without arguments
-- Fix workflows instance.id not working the same way in wrangler as it does in production
+- Fix workflows instance.id not working the same way in wrangler local dev as it does in production